 - What is the success rate of clients successfully achieving their career goal after working with them?

 Online or face-to-face

 When deciding on a career coach, it’s best to clarify how or where your career coaching sessions will take place.
 While career coaching traditionally took place face-to-face in a private office, it’s now very common for coaches to work online via platforms like Skype.

 If you feel a need to work with a coach face-to-face, be aware that not all face-to-face services will be conducted in a private office.
 Many coaches who do still work with clients face-to-face, use public spaces like cafes and other public meeting spaces.
-Such a setting poses a challenge in terms of maintaining privacy and confidentiality which are important cornerstones of the coaching relationship.
+Such a setting poses a challenge in terms of maintaining privacy and confidentiality which are critically important factors of the coaching relationship.

 Following the advice in this guide will equip you to find the right career coach for you.
 If you think we’ve missed anything of have any questions at all please leave a comment below.